 - Johnson Space Center (Unleash your inner astronaut)

 - Kemah Boardwalk (Boardwalk-style amusement park 30 miles toward the Gulf)

 - Houston Museum of Natural Science (nationally acclaimed natural history museum)

 Minute Maid Park has more quirks than your English professor, even after taking the hill away.
 The higher ticket prices don’t seem to be a deterrent as crowds continue to swell due to the strong on-field product.
 The food keeps getting better, and the structure, when more uncluttered, can be quite attractive.
 With a few small changes, they could jump over a few other stadiums and reclaim a Top 10 slot.
-But even as it is now, it’s a good place to watch the 2017 champs*.
+But even as it is now, it’s a good place to watch the two-time* world champs.